 Common questions about the name William

 Unlikely.
-With around 1,517 UK babies named William per year, your child will almost certainly be the only William in his class, and possibly the only one in the whole school.
+With around 1,456 UK babies named William per year, your child will almost certainly be the only William in their class, and possibly the only one in the whole school.

 The name William has Germanic origins and means "Resolute protector".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.